thenervelab/hippius-sdk/README.md

 hippius ec-files --show-chunks
 ```

-The `ec-files` command makes it easy to track and manage your erasure-coded files separately from regular files.
-It provides the metadata CID needed for reconstruction and information about chunk distribution.
+The `ec-files` command has been optimized for performance and can now handle large numbers of files efficiently through parallel processing.

 ### Using Environment Variables